-The school is located in Umoid, about 14 kms from Mawkyrwat town where the district headquarters of the South West Khasi Hills district are located.
+Established in 2019, the school is located in the mountain village of Umoid, about 14 kms from Mawkyrwat where the headquarters of the South West Khasi Hills district are located.

 A SCHOOL WITH A DIFFERENCE